 Doctor of Philosophy

-The purpose of the present thesis is to determine whether equivalence classification (e.g., Flege, 1995) operates in the same way auditory imitation of an unfamiliar dialect as in second language (L2) acquisition of speech.
-As such, it will investigate assibilated rhotic imitation in Ecuadorian Spanish by Andalusian Spanish speakers.
-Despite a considerable increase in interest in D2 phonological acquisition in later years (e.g., Babel, 2009; Nielsen, 2011), little research has been done to determine whether the same mechanisms responsible for L2 production also underlie auditory imitation of an unfamiliar dialect.
-While Ecuadorian Spanish is characterized by assibilated and fricative rhotics (e.g., Lipski, 1994), Andalusian Spanish is mainly characterized by trills and taps (e.g., Blecua Falgueras, 2001).
+The purpose of the present thesis is to establish whether Flege’s “equivalence classification” (Flege, 1995, p.
+239) operates in the same way in auditory imitation of an unfamiliar dialect as it does in second language (L2) acquisition of speech.
+In order to do so, this study investigates how Andalusian Spanish speakers imitate assibilated rhotics produced in Ecuadorian Spanish.
+Despite substantial growth in interest in D2 phonological acquisition in later years (e.g., Babel, 2009; Nielsen, 2011), little research has been done to determine whether the mechanisms that underlie the production of L2 are also responsible for the auditory imitation of an unfamiliar dialect.
+Ecuadorian Spanish is characterized by assibilated and fricative rhotics (e.g., Lipski, 1994), whereas trills and taps are the main rhotics present in Andalusian Spanish (e.g., Blecua Falgueras, 2001).
 The Andalusian variety may include sibilants as allophonic variants of the affricates, as in [tʃ] → [ʃ] (e.g., Carbonero, 1982, 2001).
-31 high educated Sevillian Andalusian Spanish speakers were recorded in this study.
+In this study, 31 highly educated Sevillian Andalusian Spanish speakers were recorded.
 The participants completed imitation tasks, reading tasks, and a background questionnaire.
-The findings were compared to a previous study on the L2 acquisition of these “r” sounds by English-speaking learners of Mexican Spanish.
-This thesis contributes to our understanding of the mechanisms involved in the early stages auditory imitation an unfamiliar dialect and assesses the effect of linguistic and extralinguistic factors in the production of the Ecuadorian assibilated rhotics.
-In all, the similarity between D2 and L2 production patterns suggests equivalence classification operates similarly.
+This thesis contributes to our understanding of the mechanisms involved in early stages of auditory imitation of an unfamiliar dialect and assesses the effect of linguistic and extralinguistic factors in the production of the Ecuadorian assibilated rhotics.
+In all, I conclude that the similarity of the patterns found in the production of L2 and D2 suggests that equivalence classification does operate in a similar way in both cases.

 Summary for Lay Audience